 Working out what triggers stress for you can help you anticipate problems and think of ways to solve them.
-Even if you cannot avoid these situations, being prepared can help cope with the stress easier .
-Take some time to reflect on events and feelings that could be contributing to your stress.
-You might want to do this with a friend or family member.
+Even if you can’t avoid these situations, being prepared can help.

-- Issues that come up regularly, and that you worry about often, for example paying a bill or attending an appointment
+- Issues that come up regularly, and that you worry about, for example paying a bill or attending an appointment.

 Organise your time

-Making some adjustments to the way you organise your time could help you feel more in control of any tasks you are facing, and more able to handle pressure.
+Making some adjustments to the way you organise your time could help you feel more in control of any tasks you’re facing, and more able to handle pressure.

 - Identify your best time of day, and do the important tasks that need the most energy and concentration at that time.
-For example, if you are a morning person, try to do the most important tasks in the morning
+For example, you might be a morning person or an evening person.

 - Make a list of things you have to do.
-Arrange them in order of importance, and try to focus on the most urgent task first.
+Arrange them in order of importance, and try to focus on the most urgent first.
+Some people find creating a timetable useful so they can plan when they can spend time on each task.
 If your tasks are work related, ask a manager or colleague to help you prioritise.
-You may be able to push back some tasks until you are feeling less stressed
+You may be able to push back some tasks until you’re feeling less stressed.

 - Try not to do too much at once.
 If you take on too much, you might find it harder to do any individual task well.
-This can cause you to feel even more stressed
+This can make you feel like you have even more pressure on you.

 - Take breaks and take things slowly.
-It might be difficult to do this when you are stressed, but it will make you more productive
+It might be difficult to do this when you’re stressed, but it can make you more productive.

-Although there will probably be lots of things in your life that you cannot do anything about, there might still be some practical ways you could resolve or improve some of the issues that are causing you stress.
-You might find it helpful to read some of our other booklets on issues around mental health, student life, caring for someone with a mental health problem, or loneliness.
-All of our resources are freely available on our website.
+Although there will probably be lots of things in your life that you can’t do anything about, there might still be some practical ways to resolve or improve some of the issues that are putting pressure on you.
+You might find it helpful to read information on:

 Accept the things you can’t change

-It is not easy, but accepting that there are some things happening to you that you probably cannot do anything about will help you focus your time and energy more productively.
+It’s not easy, but accepting that there are some things happening to you that you probably can’t do anything about will help you focus your time and energy more productively.

-“Sometimes I take a minute to ‘reply’ to my stress thoughts… it’s hard to be stressed when you’ve got things in perspective!
+“Sometimes I take a minute to ‘reply’ to my stressy thoughts… it’s hard to be stressed when you’ve got things in perspective!
 Most of the things I worry about are either things I can’t change or things which aren’t earth-shatteringly important.”